redsparrow98/Assignment-1---PokeNav/readme.txt

 task 8: Fitness and Health Tracking
 *Nat

-I found this task challenging as I kept getting stuck on different parts and had to do a lot of googling After the functions lecture we had I decided to break this problem into multiple functions to avoid blob code since originally i had the whole function rack_fitness_and_health() check and do multiple things

-I believe that each function is self contained and can be reused: calculate_average() get_sum() get_max_value() get_min_value() calculate_standard_deviation() check_most_active_day()
-check_least_active_day()
+Functions created because we are told we are not allowed to use the built in sum(), min(), max(), mean(): calculate_average() get_sum() get_max_value() get_min_value() calculate_standard_deviation()

+main function for this task:
 rack_fitness_and_health()

+Function description:
+- Reads user input for the steps per day
+- Creates a steps list by splitting the user input string
+- since it was confirmed we are not allowed to use map() i had to iterate trough the steps list and cast each element in the list to an integer and append to a new list of the same elements just of integer type so i cna do all the calculations needed for this task.
+- Error handling checks if the user had exactly 7 days worth of data separated by coma, if not prints an error and returns to main menu if the number of entries is correct proceeds with the rest of the code.
+- Calculates the average
+- Calculates the standard deviation
+- Finds the most and least active day in the weekday
+- Prints all the health tracking stats as requested

-WHts i struggled the most with was how to on how to print only the last most/ least active day in case of multiple same entires.
+*What I struggled the most with was how to on how to print only the last most/ least active day in case of multiple same entires. my solution:

-my solution:
 -I create a weekdays list with same order of days as the input of steps list.
 -I initialized the most_active_day_index variable